 Closed head injuries are generally more severe than open head injuries.
-The skull is intact but the brain has suffered a bumping against the skull and is injured.
-It can be caused by a slip and fall injury, an automobile crash or a blow to the head in sports or from an attacker.
-Occupational incidents can cause a closed head trauma.
-When the brain is thrown against the skull, the brain’s nerves are damaged and they can’t send the signals they are supposed to send.
-Whatever those nerves were supposed to do doesn’t get done and there is a mental deficit.
+The skull is intact, but the brain has suffered a bumping against the skull and is injured.
+It can be caused by a slip and fall injury, an automobile crash, a blow to the head in sports, or an attacker.
+Occupational incidents can cause closed head trauma.
+When the brain is thrown against the skull, the brain’s nerves are damaged, and they can’t send the signals they are supposed to send.
+Whatever those nerves were supposed to do doesn’t get done, and there is a mental deficit.

 Falls are common, accounting for 35 percent of closed head injuries in the US.
 The rates are highest for kids aged 0-4 and adults who are over 75 years.
-Men get closed head injuries more than women and this is across all age groups.
-Boys who are under 4 years old have the greatest rates of closed head trauma-related hospitalizations, hospital visits and deaths.
-Sports players often have multiple mild closed head injuries over a short period of time; this can lead to significant long term neurologic or cognitive defects.
+Men get closed head injuries more than women, and this is across all age groups.
+Boys under 4 years old have the greatest rates of closed head trauma-related hospitalizations, hospital visits, and deaths.
+Sports players often have multiple mild closed head injuries over a short period of time; this can lead to significant long-term neurologic or cognitive defects.
 Closed head injuries can be fatal.

 A cerebral contusion is an actual bruising to the tissue of the brain due to trauma.
 Unlike concussions, contusions are localized to a section of the brain, yielding focal neurological findings.
 Brain contusions do not heal but eventually form a scar.

 A very severe closed head injury is called a diffuse axonal injury.
-These injuries are more often seen in automobile accidents and do damage to the axons of the nerve cell.
+These injuries are more often seen in automobile accidents and damage the nerve cell's axons.
 This type of injury causes permanent damage to the brain.
-If the diffuse axonal injury is severe, it often leads to a deep coma or to a vegetative state.
+If the diffuse axonal injury is severe, it often leads to a deep coma or vegetative state.

-If the symptoms of an acute head injury are seen shortly after an accident, then it is vital to get medical care to diagnose and treat the injury.
-These types of injuries can become progressive and result in further brain damage, permanent disability and death.
+If acute head injury symptoms are seen shortly after an accident, it is vital to get medical care to diagnose and treat the injury.
+These injuries can become progressive and result in further brain damage, permanent disability, and death.

 When a person gets a severe head injury, it can lead to permanent vegetation or death.
-This means that it is vitally important to recognize those symptoms above that may represent a severe head injury so that medical attention can be received.
+This means that it is vitally important to recognize those symptoms above that may represent a severe head injury to receive medical attention.

 There are secondary symptoms in a closed head trauma that show up later, during the rehabilitation phase following the injury.
-These include having an inability to properly socialize, being depressed, having personality changes, being anxious, having cognitive disabilities and changes in one’s sensory perception.
+These include the inability to properly socialize, being depressed, having personality changes, being anxious, having cognitive disabilities, and changes in one’s sensory perception.
 Records show that greater than 50 percent of patients who suffer from a closed head injury also suffer from a psychiatric illness after the injury.

 Drug and medication therapy can be used to improve the symptoms of a closed head injury.
-Anti-depressants such as fluoxetine and amitriptyline can be used to treat depression and help the patient function better in social and work settings.
+Anti-depressants such as fluoxetine and amitriptyline can treat depression and help patients function better in social and work settings.
 DDAVP or desmopressin acetate is an antidiuretic.
-It has been found to improve the memory of patients with closed head injury.
+It has been found to improve the memory of patients with a closed head injury.
 Some studies have shown that progesterone has a preventative effect on injuries to the brain.
-Initial studies have shown that there is a 50 percent reduction in deaths in patient who were treated with progesterone and the functional outcome is better than in patients not treated with progesterone.
+Initial studies have shown a 50 percent reduction in deaths in patients treated with progesterone, and the functional outcome is better than in patients not treated with progesterone.

-Patient education is a great and effective method to lessen the secondary symptoms seen in closed head injury.
-A therapist can be used to help the patient review their symptom management and begin to learn to return to "normal" life.
-Therapy and patient education have been identified as a way to improve PTSD symptoms in survivors of traumatic accidents.
+Patient education is a great and effective method to lessen the secondary symptoms seen in closed head injuries.
+A therapist can help the patient review their symptom management and learn to return to "normal" life.
+Therapy and patient education have been identified to improve PTSD symptoms in survivors of traumatic accidents.